 *Chem& 141 or Chem& 161 will satisfy the chemistry requirement.

-**Olympic College often offers electric circuits and lab in summer session.
+**Olympic College often offers Electric Circuits and Circuits Lab in summer session.
+Not all Electric Circuits and Circuits Lab courses transfer to WSU as equivalent to EE 261 and EE 262.
+Check your circuits coursework for equivalency.
 If taking circuits elsewhere, be sure to consult with us prior to enrolling.

-***Computer Programming courses vary between Community Colleges.
+***Computer programming courses vary between Community Colleges.
 Consult with one of our academic coordinators about your specific coursework.
+(If your computer language is Java you will be required to satisfactorily complete a short, free, online, 0 credit Java to C module once you are accepted to our program.)